Skip to main content

 • The invite that was sent to the meeting room included the online meeting information (Teams meeting information block, Zoom link, etc.),

-• The meeting room has either immediately and automatically accepted the meeting invite, or accepted once the room owner has approved the request to use the meeting room.
+• The meeting room has either automatically accepted the meeting invite, or accepted once the room owner has approved the request to use the meeting room.